-The Staff Proposal recommends requiring mixed-fuel new construction projects to pay final actual costs for any electric line extension in addition to any gas line extension, which would be accomplished via an initial estimated payment followed by cost true-up once interconnection work is complete.
+The Staff Proposal recommends requiring all mixed-fuel new construction projects to pay final actual costs for any electric line extension in addition to any gas line extension, which would be accomplished via an initial estimated payment followed by cost true-up once interconnection work is complete.
 As to reporting requirements, the Staff Proposal recommends that the large electric IOUs prospectively report annually on May 1 of each year on electric line extension expenditures broken down separately by customer class for both mixed-fuel new construction and all-electric new construction.
+For reporting purposes, each IOU shall identify customer class categories (e.g., residential, agricultural, small commercial, industrial, etc.); and they shall exclude standby and street lighting tariffs, which do not apply to particular structures that could be built mixed-fuel.
+While the IOUs use different terminologies to identify customer class categories, each IOU must include the various relevant customer class categories as currently identified by each IOU.